qbasti12/dotfiles/README.md

 waybar,
 kitty
 and maybe (idk) the hyprland ecosystem.
 For the ecosystem i installed hyprpaper, hyprcursor, hyprlock and hypridle.
+To install the cursors, you just need to drag and drop the .icons folder in your home folder (~)

 Hope you like it!